Muts256/TOR-Usage-Threat-Hunt/README.md

   <b>4.Responce Taken</b>

    <h2> 1.
 Querying the Logs</h2>
     The first search was conducted in the DeviceFileEvents for any file containing the string “tor”.
-The results reveal that a labuser1 had something to do with the tor file.
+The results reveal that a user, labuser1, had something to do with the tor file.

     Query used to get this information: The query searches the DeviceFileEvents logs for the device name of interest (mm-mde-onboardi) for any file name that starts with tor and displays the desired columns.